 Credits, 3 sem. hrs.
 Prerequisite(s): BIO 111, BIO 110, BIO 112, BIO 113, BIO 305, and CHE 141 and CHE 142.
+Lecture/Lab/Field/Meeting: Lecture three hours a week.

 A survey of bacterial, plant and animal viruses with an additional emphasis on pertinent aspects of molecular biology.
 A review of emerging and re-emerging viruses will be included as they currently relate to their ecological and human health impact.